awslabs/aws-deployment-framework/docs/serverless-application-repo.md

-When deploying ADF for the first time, part of the installation process will automatically create an AWS CodeCommit repository on this AWS Account within the `us-east-1` region.
+When deploying ADF for the first time, part of the installation process will automatically create an AWS CodeCommit repository on this AWS Account within the `us-east-1` region for global partition deployments; For Govcloud and China deployments in us-gov-west-1 or cn-north-1 respectively.
 It will also make the initial commit to the default branch of this repository with a default set of examples that act as a starting point to help define the AWS Account bootstrapping processes for your Organization.

 When making this initial commit into the repository, these below settings are passed directly the `adfconfig.yml` file prior to it being committed.